Kate Reynolds

 Kathryn Joy Reynolds (born 1962, now McPhee) is a former Australian politician.
 She was an Australian Democrats member of the South Australian Legislative Council from 2003 to 2006.

 Prior to 2003, Reynolds operated her own business On-Track Training, wrote two books (Just a Tick - A Best Practice Survival Guide for Committees and Boards of Management and Take Your Partner for the Corporate Tango) and taught community development at TAFE.
 Before entering politics she was instrumental in the establishment of the Torrens Valley Community Centre and was active on various local committees including the Adelaide Hills Tourism Association.
-From 1997 to 2003 she served on the Policy Council of SACOSS.
+From 1997 to 2003 she served on the Policy Council of the South Australian Council of Social Service.
 She served a term as an elected member on the District Council of Mount Pleasant prior to its amalgamation with the Barossa Council.
 Reynolds was the Democrats candidate for the safe Liberal seat of Schubert at the 2002 state election, polling a credible 8.9% of the vote.
 She received a second opportunity a year later when she was selected by the party to fill a casual vacancy in the Legislative Council caused by the resignation from politics of then-Democrats leader Mike Elliott.

 During her time as a sitting member, Reynolds spoke out on a range of issues including the treatment of asylum seekers at the controversial Baxter Detention Centre in South Australia's outback, and campaigned for increased social housing for disadvantaged people and increased funds for child protection and for people with disabilities.
 She also campaigned for equal rights before the law for same sex couples and sought to have South Australia's once ground breaking Equal Opportunity law updated.